Vikas Mahatme

-Dr. Vikas Mahatme (born 11 December 1957) is Padmashri Awarded Indian ophthalmologist, social entrepreneur, visionary and a former member of the Parliament in Rajya Sabha.
+Vikas Mahatme (born 11 December 1957) is Padmashri Awarded Indian ophthalmologist, social entrepreneur, and former member of the Parliament in Rajya Sabha.
 Born in Amravati, he comes from Nagpur in the state of Maharashtra.
-He is well known across Maharashtra for his charitable and social works.
-He founded a charitable trust – S. Mahatme Eye Welfare Charitable Trust that runs Mahatme Eye Bank eye hospital in Nagpur as well as branches in Mumbai, Amravati, Gadchiroli and Pune.
+He founded S. Mahatme Eye Welfare Charitable Trust, which runs Mahatme Eye Bank eye hospital in Nagpur as well as branches in Mumbai, Amravati, Gadchiroli and Pune.
 He received the Padma Shri for his charitable community work as an ophthalmologist.
 In June 2016, Mahatme was the Bharatiya Janata Party's candidate for the Rajya Sabha biennial elections, which he won unopposed.
-His candidature was strongly backed by Maharashtra Chief Minister Devendra Fadnavis and Union Minister Nitin Gadkari.
+His candidacy was backed by Maharashtra Chief Minister Devendra Fadnavis and Union Minister Nitin Gadkari.
 He belongs to the Dhangar community.
-He has expressed support for implementing Scheduled Tribe reservation for Dhangar community in Maharashtra and is its first community member to get elected to parliament.
+He has expressed support for implementing Scheduled Tribe reservation for the Dhangar community in Maharashtra and is its first community member to get elected to parliament.
 He is currently a member of the Indian Nursing Council.

 Early life and education

-Born in December 1957 in remote Wathoda Shukleswar village in Amravati, he underwent many struggles during his childhood, namely, lack of basic infrastructure like electricity.
-He used to go to a friends house to study under the light, as he didn't have electricity at his house.
-At the same time, he believes that they helped him to grow will and humility in his character.
-As a curious and energetic child, he attributes the instrumental role of his hobbies (like playing table tennis) to aid his reflexes and coordination during his career as an eye surgeon in the future.
-He recollects a childhood incident when he walked in a mango orchard and asked the gardener that who owns all the trees.
-The gardener replied that the tree belonged to the village community.
-He marks this conversation as a crucial life-lesson that imbibed the value of collective ethos in him.
-He moved to Nagpur while his father was serving in a central excise job where he continued his education until postgraduation in the Government Medical College situated there.
-After his MBBS and a masters in surgery in ophthalmology, he opened a clinic in the courtyard of his house on the outskirts of the Nagpur city.
+Born in December 1957 in remote Wathoda Shukleswar village in Amravati, he underwent many struggles during his childhood, including lacking electricity and other basic infrastructure.
+He used to go to a friend's house to study under the light, as he didn't have electricity at his house.
+He moved to Nagpur while his father was serving in a central excise job, where he continued his education until postgraduation in the Government Medical College situated there.
+After his MBBS and a masters in surgery in ophthalmology, he opened a clinic in the courtyard of his house on the outskirts of Nagpur.
 He has also been a lecturer in the Department of Ophthalmology in Government Medical College at Nagpur.